Please Note: IHG® Rewards Club Select Credit Card is currently unavailable through our site.

-The Starwood Preferred Guest® Credit Card from American Express offers exceptional value in its redemptions, however.
-Since rooms start at just 2,000 points per night, the sign-up bonus alone is worth more than ten reward nights at a Category 1 property.
+The Starwood Preferred Guest® Credit Card from American Express (currently unavailable) offers exceptional value in its redemptions, however.
+Since rooms start at just 2,000 points per night, the intro bonus alone is worth more than ten reward nights at a Category 1 property.

 With the Starwood card, you’ll also get your 5th night free when you book at least four consecutive nights at any Category 3-7 property.
 Meanwhile, Starwood Preferred Guest lets you transfer points to dozens of popular frequent flyer programs at a 1:1 ratio.
 If you’re able to take advantage of either of these perks often, that makes starpoints even more valuable.